hiteshjc/TEBDdrive/README.md

 # Square Pulse Heisenberg TEBD

-We implement time evolution for the staggered heisenberg model in a static Zeeman field with pulse transverse transverse field using matrix product states and Time Evolution Block Decimation.
+We implement time evolution for the staggered heisenberg model in a static Zeeman field with pulse transverse field using matrix product states and Time Evolution Block Decimation.

 $$H = H_0 + H_D$$